ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Results

-As mentioned in the preceding paragraph, a user provides description of functions to \methodname as part of its inputs.
-These descriptions guide the LLM in how to design the interface of the library, which is how the user will interact with the functions when they have been implemented.
-So while the semantic meanings of these descriptions are clearly critical (e.g. what functions should be added, what types of parameters the should expose), one might also wonder how sensitive \methodname is to the exact format of these descriptions.
-To evaluate this sensitive we ask a LLM to reword the chair set function descriptions, maintaining the semantic meaning while rephrasing each description independently.
-With this new set of function descriptions, we run \methodname, keeping the seed set fixed, these become the \textit{LLM Reword v1} and \textit{LLM Reword v2} rows in Table~\ref{tab:app_variants}, under the \textit{function descriptions} conditioning heading.
+While the semantic meanings of the function descriptions are clearly critical (e.g. what functions should be added, what types of parameters should be exposed), one might also wonder how sensitive \methodname is to the exact format of these descriptions.
+To evaluate this sensitivity we ask an LLM to reword the chair set function descriptions, maintaining the semantic meaning while rephrasing each description independently.
+With this new set of function descriptions, we run \methodname, keeping the seed set fixed, these become the \textit{LLM Reword v1} and \textit{LLM Reword v2} rows in Table~\ref{tab:supp_app_variants}, under the \textit{function descriptions} conditioning heading.
 Note that like in the seed set variation experiments, we report multiple runs to test sensitivity.
 This version shows slightly higher performance degradation compared with the seed set variation experiments, but offers performance that is still well above the baselines.
-We also consider a more ambitious variation, where we provide the LLM with just a function name, e.g. ladder chair back, and then ask it to produce the function description (given an in context example from another category).
+We also consider a more ambitious variation, where we provide the LLM with just a function name, e.g. `ladder chair back', and then ask it to produce the function description (given an in-context example from another category).
 We call this version \textit{LLM Generate}.
 While the \textit{Prog Dof} metric is dramatically hurt (because the LLM does not design the interfaces to try to minimize exposed degrees of freedom), this variant actually achieves the best performance on the \textit{Fns per Shape} metric, and has competitive semantic consistency performance.